 It's that time of year again.
 Tax season.
 If you're a DoorDash 1099 driver, it's important to know the tax information before filing your taxes.
-This article will go over what IRS forms you'll receive, business deductions, quarterly taxes, and lastly how to track these expenses in order to save both time and money when doing your taxes (we'll show you how to automatically do that, with our Bonsai Tax software.).
+This article will go over what IRS forms you'll receive, business deductions, quarterly taxes, and lastly how to track these expenses in order to save both time and money when doing your taxes.

 This is an informative post on how to take care of your DoorDash taxes to save yourself some money this tax season.

 Note: If you are looking for an easy solution to track you tax deductions and manage your taxes, try Bonsai Tax.
 With our expense tracking software, you'll be able to record all your write-offs in one place (on average, users save $5,600 from using our app) and be reminded of filing deadlines.
 Claim a 14 day free trial today.

 When you are a DoorDash independent contractor, you are part of the growing gig economy.
 There are a few different forms you'll receive.
 The first form is the 1099-NEC (you used to get a 1099-MISC) and the second one is the 1099-K.

 These will be used to identify your tax information on all of the other documents that are provided by DoorDash throughout the year in order to file taxes.
 The IRS requires companies to deliver or mail these forms by January 31.
 It could take 3-5 days, so you'll receive a form 1099 within that time frame after February 1st.

 There are different requirements for independent contractors to receive each one that we'll break down in the next section.

 The majority of DoorDash personal delivery drivers will get this tax form for non-employee compensation.
 You'll get a form from Doordash's partners, Stripe and Payable.

 The requirement to receive this form is if you earned more than $600 in the tax year for your services, you’ll be sent a 1099-NEC form.